badcoin-net/Badcoin/doc/mip2.md

 Motivation

-Myriadcoin uses bits in the nVersion field to indicate which PoW algorithm is used.
+Badcoin uses bits in the nVersion field to indicate which PoW algorithm is used.

 Currently algo id 6 and 7 defaults to using SHA256d.